-Kelly Eisenbrand (Fall 2017) is a MA student in CGU’s English program.
+Kelly Eisenbrand (Spring 2018, Fall 2017) is a MA student in CGU’s English program.
 They love debate, comic books, and Dan Carlin’s Hardcore History.
 Kelly’s worst habit is probably book-hoarding, which is kept in check only by their two pet rabbits–Bruce Wayne and Bane–who eat books.
 An avid fiction, non-fiction, and poetry writer and reader, Kelly adores Ann Carson and hopes to one day capture a tenth of her glory.
 The CGU Writing Center is Kelly’s second home; they work as a writing consultant, Director Mark Pedretti’s research assistant, and occasional International Students Program instructor.
 They are also an expert ACT/SAT tutor and hope that fact won’t be held against them.

 Ashley Call (Spring/Summer 2017, Fall 2016) is a MA student in Claremont Graduate University’s literature program, where she is an ardent lover of modernist poetry and fiction.
 Among her favorite modernist poets are Mina Loy, T. S. Eliot, H.D., and William Carlos Williams.
 As a student of literature and a lover of language in all its forms, Ashley spends much of her free time writing her own poetry and essays, practicing the few languages she speaks, and attending readings of all sorts.
 When she’s not engaged in literary pursuits, she’s either scouting out the best taco trucks in LA, planning her next overseas excursion, or fearlessly singing Fleetwood Mac at any (and every) karaoke bar.